Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne

-Claude George Bowes-Lyon, 14th and 1st Earl of Strathmore and Kinghorne (14 March 1855 – 7 November 1944), styled as Lord Glamis from 1865 to 1904, was a British peer and landowner who was the father of Queen Elizabeth The Queen Mother and the maternal grandfather of Queen Elizabeth II.
+Claude George Bowes-Lyon, 14th and 1st Earl of Strathmore and Kinghorne (14 March 1855 – 7 November 1944), styled as Lord Glamis from 1865 to 1904, was a British peer and landowner who was the father of Queen Elizabeth the Queen Mother and the maternal grandfather of Queen Elizabeth II.

 Biography

 Early life

-Claude George Bowes-Lyon was born in Lowndes Square, London, the son of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne, and the former Frances Smith.
+Claude George Bowes-Lyon was born on 14 March 1855 in Lowndes Square, London, the son of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne, and the former Frances Smith.
 His younger brother, Patrick Bowes-Lyon, was a tennis player who won the 1887 Wimbledon doubles.

 After being educated at Eton College, he received a commission in the 2nd Life Guards in 1876 and served for six years until the year after his marriage.
 He was an active member of the Territorial Army and served as honorary colonel of the 4th/5th Battalion of the Black Watch.